Maximising the DUNE early physics output with current experiments: Simulation details

-In section~\ref{sec:adequate}, our aim is to economize the configuration of LBNE with the help of the current generation of experiments.
-We have done that by evaluating the `adequate' exposure for LBNE.
-The qualifier `adequate', as as defined in Ref.~\cite{lbno_adequate} in the context of LBNO, means the exposure required from the experiment to determine the hierarchy and octant with $\chi^2 = 25$, and to detect CP violation with $\chi^2 = 9$.
-To do so, we have varied the exposure of LBNE, and determined the combined sensitivity of LBNE along with T2K, \nova\ and ICAL.
-The variation of total sensitivity with LBNE exposure tells us what the adequate exposure should be.
-In this work, we have quantified the exposure for LBNE in units of MW-kt-yr.
-This is a product of the beam power (in MW), the runtime of the experiment (in years) {\footnote{A runtime of $n$ years is to be interpreted as $n$ years each in neutrino and antineutrino mode.
-In this work, we have always considered equal runs in both modes for LBNE unless otherwise mentioned.}} and the detector mass (in kilotons).
+In section~\ref{sec:adequate}, our aim is to economize the configuration of DUNE with the help of the current generation of experiments.
+We have done that by evaluating the `adequate' exposure for DUNE.
+The qualifier `adequate', as defined in Ref.~\cite{lbno_adequate} in the context of LBNO, means the exposure required from the experiment to determine the hierarchy and octant with $\chi^2 = 25$, and to detect CP violation with $\chi^2 = 9$.
+To do so, we have varied the exposure of DUNE, and determined the combined sensitivity of DUNE along with T2K, \nova\ and ICAL.
+The variation of total sensitivity with DUNE exposure tells us what the adequate exposure should be.
+In this work, we have quantified the exposure for DUNE in units of MW-kt-yr.
+This is a product of the beam power (in MW), the runtime of the experiment (in years) {\footnote{A runtime of $n$ years is to be interpreted as $n/2$ years each in neutrino and antineutrino mode.
+In this work, we have always considered equal runs in both modes for DUNE unless otherwise mentioned.}} and the detector mass (in kilotons).
 As a phenomenological study, we will only specify the total exposure in this paper.
-This may be interpreted experimentally as different combinations of beam power, runtime and detector mass whose product gives this value for exposure.
-For example, an exposure of 20 MW-kt-yr could be achieved by using a 10 kt detector for 2 years (in each, $\nu$ and $\overline{\nu}$ mode), with a 1 MW beam.
-We use events in the energy range 0.5 - 1 GeV for LBNE which covers both first and second oscillation maxima.
-The relative contribution of the 2nd oscillation maxima is discussed in Section~\ref{sec:secondmax}.
+This may be interpreted experimentally as different combinations of beam power, runtime and detector mass whose product quantifies the exposure.
+For example, an exposure of 40 MW-kt-yr could be achieved by using a 10 kt detector for 2 years (in each, $\nu$ and $\overline{\nu}$ mode), with a 1 MW beam.
+We use events in the energy range 0.5 - 10 GeV for DUNE which covers both first and second oscillation maxima.
+The relative contribution of the second oscillation maximum is discussed in Section~\ref{sec:secondmax}.